Peg Perego Pliko Mini Twin Review

 Ease of Use

-The Mini Twin earned a 4 of 10 for ease of use.
-With a strange folding experience, and small hard to access storage, the Mini Twin had difficulty in tests for ease of use.
-The ZOE XL2 Deluxe once again impressed earning an 8 for ease of use.
+The Mini Twin earned a below-average score for ease of use.
+With a strange folding experience and small hard to access storage, the Mini Twin had difficulty in tests for ease of use.

 Fold and Unfold

-The Mini Twin has a two-handed fold and unfold with a convoluted process that includes release levers on all three handles (above left).
-The process is physical and while advertised as self-standing (above right), it requires the front wheels be in just the right place, which is frustrating.
-We list it as not self-standing, because it can take extra time and frustration to achieve.
+The Mini Twin has a two-handed fold and unfold, with a convoluted process that includes release levers on all three handles (above left).
+The process is physical, and while advertised as self-standing (above right), it requires the front wheels to be in just the right place, which is frustrating.
+We list it as not self-standing because it can take extra time and frustration to achieve.
 Unfolding requires pressing on both seats to lock the frame even though you will think the unfold is complete before doing this.
 It does have an auto-lock and carry handle.

-This Peg has an easy to use, large center pedal that engages the brakes with one step.
-The pedal is easy to set, release, and is sandal foot friendly.
+This Peg has an easy to use and large center pedal that engages the brakes with one step.
+The pedal is easy to set, release, and is sandal foot-friendly.

 The strange collection of bars and crossbars that extend across the back of this stroller make the storage bin difficult to use and impossible to access with the seats reclined.
-While the bin is large, and holds up to 11 lbs of supplies, we were unable to fit any bag inside.
-The ZOE XL2 Deluxe has the largest, easiest to access bin the bunch.
+While the bin is large and holds up to 11 lbs, we were unable to fit any bag inside.

 The Mini Twin has 5-point harnesses for both seats.
-Shoulder height adjsutment is a standard rethread through the back fabric with a plastic end piece to secure the strap.
-To adjust strap length it is easier to make them bigger than smaller, but the waist and side straps are simpler with an easy up/down slide.
+Shoulder height adjustment is a standard rethread through the back fabric with a plastic end piece to secure the strap.
+To adjust the strap length, it is easier to make them bigger than smaller, but the waist and side straps are simpler with an easy up/downslide.